Keep up to date with Ryburn Longsword on our Facebook page:

-Our programme for 2019 will be published here, and we hope you will come and watch us sometime during next year.
+We hope you will come and watch us sometime during the year.
+Download our Longsword 2019 programme

 Longsword dance is a Yorkshire-based form of traditional dance performed by five, six or eight dancers dancing together in a circle, making a number of movements in which the dancers go over or under one of the swords.
 The dance normally ends with the production and display of a ‘lock’ where swords are intertwined in one of a variety of shapes.